meloegel/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The document object model is the data representation of the objects that comprise the structure and content of a document on the web.

 2. What is an event?

+An event is when the user or the browser manipulates a pages i.e. ‘click’

 3. What is an event listener?

+An event listener is a inbuilt function that will listen for a specified event, and a second argument to be called whenever the event is fired.

 4. Why would we convert a NodeList into an Array?

+To make it so we are able to use array methods on the data

 5. What is a component?

+A component is a function that takes in data and returns a UI, typically reusable, D.R.Y and can stand alone.

 ### Git Set up